 Can I afford to attend Rockhurst?

 Rockhurst's tuition and fees are among the lowest of all Jesuit colleges and universities.
 And with several types of financial aid available, you're likely to find it surprisingly affordable.
-More than 97% of students receive financial aid, and the average package is $17,500.
+More than 97% of students receive financial aid.

 What kind of university is Rockhurst?

 Rockhurst is an independent, coeducational university offering graduate and undergraduate programs that combines professional preparation, rigorous intellectual inquiry and broad-based learning in the Jesuit, Catholic tradition.

 Must I be Catholic to attend Rockhurst?

 A little more than half of all Rockhurst undergraduates are Catholic.
 The rest represent a variety of religious beliefs and traditions.
 Students of all faiths and value systems are welcome.

 What majors and minors are offered?